 Contempt Of Court

-The Uniform Securities Act requires contracts between investment advisory firms and their clients to disclose all pertinent information, including the fees to be charged and the method for calculating those fees, services provided, and whether the account is discretionary, among other things.
+The law requires that all contracts between a client and a firm have a bunch of of important information—like the fees to be charged and the method for calculating those fees, services provided, and whether the account is discretionary, among a boatload of other things.

 When you have custody, you have the actual physical assets, whether they are in the form of cash or securities.